mtazzari/galario/docs/install.rst

 Python
 ~~~~~~

-Specify a python version.
-This is useful if python 2.7 and 3.x are in
+Specify a Python version.
+This is useful if Python 2.7 and 3.x are in
 the system and conflicting versions of the interpreter and the
 libraries are found.
 In `build/`, do